“You can always count on the dead to dish out more hurt.”

 Perhaps some of the present Kindred harbor doubts as to whether they can accomplish the labor before them.
 Perhaps they despair they cannot.
 Perhaps they merely mean to bitch and complain.

 The Krewe look stunned to see their prince in the flesh.
 He offers no explanation for his presence.
 He simply issues orders in his sharp Spanish staccato.
-Doubt, despair, and indecision vanish like a child’s nighttime fears after a parent turns on the lights.
-His presence fills the room, imbuing them all with purpose and confidence.
+Doubt, despair, and indecision vanish like a child’s nightmares after a parent turns on the lights.
+His presence fills the room, imbuing them with purpose and confidence.
 He commands them like a maestro before an orchestra, flawlessly ordering and directing each instrument into a greater whole than any might achieve alone.

 There are so many occasions where it feels Caroline’s sire terrorized his subjects, ruling through force and tyranny too great to oppose.
 Yet here, tonight, he does something else: